GET A QUOTE: email@example.com 1-888-508-7375 M-F 8-5 PT

-In 2016 the City of Albany (OR) Public Works Department purchased an Orion 420™ Weather Station to replace aging mechanical equipment.
+The City of Albany (OR) Public Works Department purchased an Orion 420™ Weather Station to replace aging mechanical equipment.
 Their weather monitoring system includes a Weather Display console, Weather MicroServer™, and Weather Master™ Software.

 According to Matt Budiselich, Facilities Automation Analyst, “Our Orion device is located at the Albany Water Reclamation Facility, and its rainfall data is combined with values collected from additional rain gauge sites throughout the city to provide a basin profile for meeting regulatory requirements.

 “Daily temperature values are used to determine if our remote telemetry enclosure sites are operating within high or low temperature standards.
 The remotes sites have internal temperature monitoring and use internal heaters and fan induced ambient air for cooling.

 Links for additional information: